-We start by considering the effects of a positive productivity shock and a positive land-supply shock in California in turn.
-We assume that the economy is initially on the balanced growth path, and simulate the outcomes and the resultant impulse responses using independent Gaussian draws for the model's innovations.
+We start by considering in turn the effects of a positive productivity shock and a positive landsupply shock in California.
+We assume that the economy is initially on a balanced growth path, and simulate the outcomes and the resultant impulse responses using independent Gaussian draws for the model's innovations.

-We first consider the effects of a one per cent positive shock to the labor productivity in California.
+We first consider the effects of a one per cent positive shock to labor productivity in California.
 Figure 6 displays the responses of real wages, house prices, rent and migration flows in California to the shock.
-In response to an exogenous increase in labor productivity local wages rise, which in turn induces net inward migration towards California, leading to an increases in local population.
-Due to rising wage rate and population, the housing demand in California increases, which raises local rents and house prices.
-As house prices rise, more
+In response to an exogenous increase in labor productivity local wages rise, which in turn induces net inward migration towards California, and an increase in local population.
+Due to rising wages and population, the housing demand in California increases, which in turn raises local rents and house prices.
+As house prices rise, more new homes are constructed, which increases the housing stock in California.
+But, due to the low rate of depreciation of the housing stock, the adjustment of housing stock and population is very slow, taking decades before the economy returns to its steady state.